pmariglia/showdown/README.md

 ### Configuration
-Environment variables are used for configuration
+Environment variables are used for configuration which are by default read from a file named `.env`

 The configurations available are:
 ```